ArtemisiaSolutions/treeflow/README.md

 See unit test for more details.

+####Object details

+**Treeflow object :**

+*Arguments :*

+*   flowDefinition : Javascript object representig the tree of actions

+*Methods :*

+*   on(eventName, callback) : Listener of event `eventName`.
+When event is emitted, `callback`is called
+*   run(ctx) : Launch the flow with a context variable (optional)

 ####Sequential

-If you choose this execution type, all children event will be fired sequentially.
+If you choose this execution type, all children event will be emitted sequentially.
 If one of the children fails, event `complete` is fired and execution stop.
 In the given example if action `subaction11` failed, its children are not called, and action `subaction12` neither.

 ####Sequential-independant